 - Full Year

 By the end of the module students will have:

 - Explored concepts of history, culture, nationalism, migration, gender and race in the context of post-colonial theories and literatures;

 - Examined how communities are imagined and created through a sense of belonging in time and place;

 - Interrogated culture and its relationship with individual memories and familial relationships, and how these emerge in powerful narratives of race and history;

 - Developed a critical understanding of colonial and postcolonial constructs such as Orientalism, the global and transnational, the cosmopolitan and the international

 Total of 20 weeks teaching with 3 hours per week classroom contact consisting of a 2 hour lecture and a 1 hour tutorial.

 Scope and syllabus

-Overall, the course will engage with notions of history, and discourses of modernity and postmodernity.
+Overall, the module will engage with notions of history, and discourses of modernity and postmodernity.